 If you have graphic design skills, the Android developer site has guidelines for creating icons that will match other icons in the system.
-If not, just supply a 48x48 pixel image with appropriate transparency (if applicable).

 Logging

 In production, try to minimize unnecessary logging, particularly at low logging levels (e.g., debug).
 Remember that even if Android does not actually log the information, whatever processing is involved in making the Log.d() call will still be done, unless you arrange to skip the processing somehow.
 You could outright delete the extraneous logging calls, or wrap them in an if() test: